cycle/docs/advanced/pagination.md

 # Pagination
-You are able to paginate any of `Cycle\ORM\Select` objects using two basic methods `limit` and `offset`.
-In addition to that, the package `spiral/pagination` defines a set of basic interfaces which will allow you to easier integrate Cycle to your application.
+You can paginate any of the `Cycle\ORM\Select` objects using two basic methods: `limit` and `offset`.
+In addition to that, the package `spiral/pagination` defines a set of basic interfaces which will allow you to easier integrate Cycle into your application.

 ## Example
-To paginate simple User select:
+To paginate a simple User select:

 ```php
 $select = $orm->getRepository(User::class)->select()->orderBy('id', 'DESC');